Suboptimality analysis of receding horizon quadratic control with unknown linear systems and its applications in learning-based control: Applications in learning-based control

-However, if we have a finite $N$, \eqref{eq:RegretBound} shows where the regret is linear in $T$.
+If we have a finite $N$, \eqref{eq:RegretBound} shows with high probability, where the regret is linear in $T$.
 This observation matches the result in \cite{yu2020power}, where the regret of a linear unconstrained RHC controller, with a fixed prediction horizon and an exact system model, is linear in $T$.
 This linear regret is caused by the fact that even if the model is perfectly identified, the RHC controller still deviates from the optimal LQR controller due to its finite prediction horizon.

-In order to achieve a sublinear regret, \eqref{eq:FinalRegret} suggests that an adaptive prediction horizon is preferred.
-As also suggested in \cite{yu2020power} but for the exact model case, one example of choice is to update the prediction horizon as e.g., updating $N= -\log(t_k)/(4 \log(\bar{\gamma}) )$, when the model is re-estimated, which again leads to a sublinear regret $\mathcal{O}(\sqrt{T}) $ according to \eqref{eq:RegretBound}.
-The intuition of this choice is that, with increasing time intervals and more refined model due to re-estimation, the prediction horizon can be increased adaptively to improve the control performance.
+To achieve a sublinear regret, \eqref{eq:FinalRegret} suggests that an adaptive prediction horizon is preferred.
+As also suggested in \cite{yu2020power} but for the case of a known system, we can update $N$ via e.g., updating $N= \lfloor -\log(t_k)/(4 \log(\mu_\star) ) \rfloor$, when the model is re-estimated, which again leads to a sublinear regret $\Tilde{O}(\sqrt{T}) $ according to \eqref{eq:RegretBound}.
+Note that this is the optimal rate for the regret \cite{simchowitz2020naive}.
+The intuition of this choice is that, with a more refined model due to re-estimation, the prediction horizon can be increased adaptively to improve the control performance.